Child Development

 This course applies current theory and research to the care and education of infants and toddlers in group settings.
 The course examines essential policies, principles and practices that lead to quality care and developmentally appropriate curriculum for children from birth to 36 months.
 This course is required for infant/toddler caregivers in licensed childcare centers in California.

 This course covers the problems of establishing and operating a small business.
-The opportunities for small business and the requirements for success are discussed.
+The opportunities for small businesses and the requirements for success are discussed.

-This course focuses on the developmentally appropriate curriculum and environments for young children.
+This course focuses on developmentally appropriate curriculum and environments for young children birth through age eight.
 It explores teaching strategies and curriculum development based on theoretical frameworks, observation, and assessment.
 Emphasis is on the teacher’s role in supporting development and learning across the curriculum, including all content areas.
+Students will use knowledge of children’s development, theories of learning and development, and examples from various models of developmentally appropriate practice to plan environments and curriculum in all content areas to support children’s development and learning integrated throughout indoor and outdoor settings.

 This course introduces the principles and practices of administration of early childhood education programs.
 It examines administrative tools, philosophies, and techniques needed to organize, open, and operate an early care and education program.
 Topics covered include: program types, budget, management, regulations, laws, and development of policies and procedures.